devfile/api/.github/ISSUE_TEMPLATE/feature_request.md

 Welcome! - We kindly ask you to:

   1. Fill out the issue template below
-  2. Use Slack or Gitter if you have a question rather than a bug or feature request.
+  2. Use Gitter if you have a question rather than a bug or feature request.
-    CoreOS Slack chat room is at: https://coreos.slack.com/archives/C017YDKHQV6 Gitter community channel is at: https://gitter.im/devfile/community
+    Gitter community channel is at: https://gitter.im/devfile/community

 Thanks for understanding, and for contributing to the project!